-The accompanying condensed consolidated interim financial statements for the three months ended March 31, 2021 of Imaging Dynamics Company Ltd. (the "Company") are the responsibility of Management.
-The condensed consolidated interim financial statements have been prepared by Management in accordance with International Financial Reporting Standards ("IFRS") and include certain estimates that reflect Management's best judgment.
+The accompanying condensed consolidated interim financial statements for the nine months ended September 30, 2021 of Imaging Dynamics Company Ltd. (the "Company") are the responsibility of Management.
+The condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board and, where necessary, include amounts which reflect management's best estimates and judgments based on current available information.
 The Corporation's auditors have not reviewed or audited these condensed consolidated interim financial statements.